 The compensation committee approves the compensation objectives for the company, the compensation of the chief executive officer and approves, or recommends to our board of directors for approval, the compensation for other executives.
-The compensation committee reviews all compensation components, including base salary, bonus, and benefits.
+The compensation committee reviews all compensation components, including base salary, bonus, benefits and other perquisites.

 Our compensation committee consists of Teena Lerner, Ph.D., Joel S. Marcus and Jay S. Skyler, M.D.
-Our board of directors has determined that all members are independent under the Nasdaq Listing Rules and are "nonemployee directors" as defined in Rule 16b-3 promulgated under the Exchange Act.
-The chair of our compensation committee is Dr. Lerner
+Our board of directors has determined that all members are independent under the Nasdaq Listing Rules and are "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act.
+The chair of our compensation committee is Dr. Lerner.